sebald/scroll-rack/README.md

                                           // will user "oder" if specified },

-  port: 8080                              // Port for local server });
+  port: 8080,                             // Port for local server

+  callback: undefined                     // Function which is called when build finished
+                                          // Is only executed w/o --serve flag });
 ```